 Note: If you are chopping a through-tenon you would just repeat this marking & chopping process on the other side, and meet in the middle.
 You shouldn’t try to exit through one side…it’ll give a nasty exit wound.
 Alright, back to normal mortises:

-If your mortise walls look nice and vertical, then don’t pare anymore.
+If your joint feels too tight, but your mortise walls look nice and vertical, then don’t pare the mortise anymore.
 Turn your attention to trimming the tenon instead.
-You can trim it using a shoulder plane or chisel.
+You can trim it using a shoulder plane or a wood chisel.
 Just take small cuts then retest the fit.

 But don’t let all this trimming & paring scare you.
 If you followed this tutorial, then you shouldn’t have to do much trimming, if any at all.
-A few light whacks of the mallet should seat the tenon in tightly.
-And the more mortise & tenon joints you make the faster you’ll get at it.
+Hand pressure, or a few light taps with a mallet should seat the tenon in tightly.